sakib1486/vgDockers/README.md

 ## Usage

-Running the dockers have to be done in a serial manner.
+Running the dockers have to be done in a serial manner After cloning the repo, navigate to the root directory.

-Firstly, to launch the Apcher Kafka, run the followings:
+Firstly, to launch the Apache Kafka, run the followings:

 `cd kafka`

 `sudo docker-compose up -d`

+`cd ..`

+Once kafka is up, next to launch is CrateDB with:

+`cd crate`

+`sudo docker-compose up -d`

+`cd ..`

+After this, jupyterlab needs to be run with:

+`cd jupyterlab`

+`sudo docker-compose up -d`

+`cd ..`

+And, finally we launch the APIs needed to communicate with:

+`cd APIs`

+`sudo docker-compose up -d`

+`cd ..`

+After launching all these, the dockers can be reached with public URL at:

+_localhost:9021_ : Kafka Confluent Dashboard
+_localhost:4200_ : CrateDB Dashboard
+_localhost:8006_ : JupyterLab Dashboard
+_locahost:8100/_ : APIs

+The built up APIs's definition can be found [here] (APIs/app/main.py).
+To use aparticular API, one need to use url like this:

+`localhost:8100/{API direction}`